MoiseRousseau/SALOME-Voronoi/README.md

 ## Know issues

+* Slow performance with the function `orient_face()`, where the plugin passes 60% of the total runtime in some cases.
+Maybe try to Cythonise this part ?
-No known issues for instance! :)
+* No other known issues for instance! :)

 ## Getting involved